 "Empower students to progress toward their life goals."

 Initially seen as an alternative to college, the "Van Buren Skills Center" opened its doors in 1976 with a primary focus of preparing students to immediately enter into the workforce.
-Over the past 40 years, times have changed and so has the name and the educational focus within the walls of the Technology Center.
+Over the past 40 years, times have changed and so has the name and the educational focus within the walls of the Van Buren Tech.
 Today's CTE programs provide a multi-faceted training experience, utilizing high-tech equipment and training, in combination with project and work-based learning, to assist students as they explore career options, prepare for college, and develop skills for the workplace.